Done Correctly With Wood Cabinetry

 Carved Wooden Corbels

-Carved Wooden Corbels can be stained or painted and are a traditional method of supporting overhangs.
+Carved wooden corbels can be stained or painted.
+This is a traditional method of supporting overhangs.

-It is important to select the proper mounting location so that the corbel offers substantial support for the items it is being used to structurally support.
-Cabinet backs are frequently used to mount corbels and may require a beefier structure to offer real support.
+It is important to select the proper mounting location.
+Because the corbel offers substantial support.
+Cabinet backs are frequently used to mount corbels and may require a beefier structure to offer structural support.

-Consult your cabinet installer, or templator if your not comfortable with making the decision yourself.
+Consult your cabinet installer, or templator if you are not comfortable with making the decision yourself.